emredagli/physics-constants-explorer/README.md

 If Q1 = Q2 then the following conditions must be fulfilled:
 * Unit match: [Q1] = [Q2], and
-* Numeric value overlap with absolute error definitions:
+* Their numeric values must also overlap:
   * Q1 + ΔQ1 >= Q2 - ΔQ2, and
   * Q1 - ΔQ1 <= Q2 + ΔQ2

-Numeric value overlapping can also be expressed by using [relative error](https://de.wikipedia.org/wiki/Fehlerschranke) definitions:
+Numeric value overlapping condition can be expressed by using their [relative errors](https://de.wikipedia.org/wiki/Fehlerschranke):
 * 1 + δQ1 + δQ2 >= Q1/Q2, and
 * 1 - δQ1 - δQ2 <= Q1/Q2

-where relative errors, δQ1 = ΔQ1 / Q1 and δQ2 = ΔQ2 / Q2.
+Where relative errors, δQ1 = ΔQ1 / Q1 and δQ2 = ΔQ2 / Q2.

-Note: For physical constants, even if units are matched and quantities' numeric values are overlapped, we can not state directly the formulation of Q1 is equal to the Q2 expression!
+__Note__: For physical constants, even if units are matched and quantities' numeric values are overlapped, we can not state directly the formulation of Q1 is equal to the Q2 expression!

-In the program, `Q1` is the target (`T`) and set of `Q2`'s which are the candidates satisfying conditions given above!
+In the program, we have `T` as the target physical quantity and the program investigate set of candidate quantities satisfying the matching conditions given above!

-The program also takes a config file ([default_config.json](src/resources/default_config.json)) and a definition file ([default_definition.json](src/resources/default_definition.json)) to restrict and define its scope.
+The program also takes a config file ([default_config.json](src/resources/default_config.json)) to restrict it scope and a definition file ([default_definition.json](src/resources/default_definition.json)) which contains the definition of dimensional and dimensionless quantities.

 The main calculation steps can be summarized as: